smafira-bf3r/smafira-st/index.md

 Some countries have strict legislation regarding the authorization of animal testing.
-For instance,   some require that researchers should comply with the so-called [3R principles](https://caat.jhsph.edu/the-principles-of-humane-experimental-technique/), i.e., strategies for the replacement to non-animal approaches, reduction of the number of animals, and refinement of the methods to reduce animal suffering.
+For instance,   some require that researchers should comply with the so-called [3R principles](https://caat.jhsph.edu/the-principles-of-humane-experimental-technique/), i.e., strategies for the replacement with non-animal approaches, reduction of the number of animals in individual experiments, and refinement of the experimental procedures to reduce animal suffering.
-Further, many countries require researchers to carry out a through literature search to ensure that alternative approaches are currently not available.
+Further, many countries require researchers to carry out a thorough literature search to ensure that alternative approaches are currently not available.

-The [SMAFIRA project](https://www.bf3r.de/en/smafira___artificial_intelligence_for_finding_alternative_methods-297876.html) aims at supporting researchers to finding alternatives methods to animal experiments.
+The [SMAFIRA project](https://www.bf3r.de/en/smafira___artificial_intelligence_for_finding_alternative_methods-297876.html) aims at supporting researchers with finding alternative methods to animal experiments.
-Recently, we released our [SMAFIRA Web tool](https://smafira.bf3r.de/) [1], which allows researchers to performance such a search.
+Recently, we released our [SMAFIRA Web tool](https://smafira.bf3r.de/) [1], which allows researchers to perform such a search.
-The input to the tool is a PubMed identifier (PMID), hereafter called “reference article”, that represent the animal experiment for which they want to find an alternative method.
+The input to the tool is a PubMed identifier (PMID) of a publication, hereafter called “reference article”, that represents the animal experiment for which one wants to find an alternative method.
-The tool retrieves up to 200 similar articles, as available in PubMed, and present these as list of results.
+The tool retrieves up to 200 similar articles available in PubMed, and presents these as a list of results.

-One of the processing tasks that is currently being carried out for the articles in SMAFIRA tool is the re-ranking of the articles based on the similarity of the research goal, as compared to the reference article.
+One of the processing tasks that is currently carried out for the retrieved articles in SMAFIRA is the re-ranking of the articles based on the similarity of the research goal, as compared to the reference article.
 There are three possible values for the similarity: similar, uncertain, or not similar.

 We propose a shared task for collaborative annotation of training data in the scope of the [BioNLP workshop](https://aclweb.org/aclwiki/BioNLP_Workshop).